 ⚠️

-Metric abuse warning: Velocity is the most abused Agile metric.
-Teams that are pressured to increase velocity every sprint will inflate story point estimates rather than actually improve.
-Velocity is for internal forecasting only — never use it to compare teams or evaluate individual performance.
+The velocity trap: Velocity is the most abused metric in Agile.
+Teams pressured to increase velocity every sprint will inflate their story point estimates rather than actually improve.
+I have seen this in organisations across different countries.
+Velocity is for internal forecasting only.
+Never use it to compare teams.
+Never use it to evaluate individual performance.
+If you do, you will destroy its usefulness completely.

 08 — Scaling Agile